FarazzShaikh/glNoise/README.md

 ## Why this?

-Because why not?
 There already exist excellent resources that compile a list of algorithms such as:
 - [This Gist by Patricio Gonzalez Vivo](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83)
 - [This library by Ashima Arts](https://github.com/ashima/webgl-noise)
 - [The Book of shaders of course](https://thebookofshaders.com/)